jtopjian/elements/README.md

 $ curl localhost:8888/elements/system/interfaces/ens3?format=shell
 ```

-## External Elements
+## External Elements in `elements.d/`

-Static JSON files and executable files can be placed under `/etc/elements/elements.d`.
-They will automatically be executed and read when `elements` is run.

-The output of these files must be valid JSON.
+You may extend the facts elements reports by putting external sources with valid
+JSON in a configurable `elements.d` directory.
+By default, this directory is
+`/etc/elements/elements.d`.

+Executables and static JSON files placed in `/etc/elements/elements.d` will automatically be executed and/or read when `elements` is run.
+If the file is executable (ie: `chmod +x`), Elements will execute it.
+Non-executable files with a `.json` extension will be read directly.
+Files in the `elements.d` directory that do not match these criteria will be ignored.
+Files and executables that do not contain or produce valid JSON will be ignored.

 For example, given the executable file `/etc/elements/elements.d/foo.sh`:

 ```bash
 #!/bin/bash